Q&A with Ane, Product Manager at TransferWise

 In a nutshell, what do you do at TransferWise?

 As a Product Manager, I help my team to find and maintain direction.
-I do that by analysing data, talking with our customers, evaluating our operational processes and understanding the underlying technology.
+I do that by analysing data, talking with our customers, evaluating our operational processes with and understanding the underlying technology.
 I have to bring all these things together to define the product.

 Product Manager roles can vary across different companies.
 But I think one of the main qualities of a great PM is the ability to learn about a new domain and understand an entirely new set of users.
 If you can’t do it, you can’t do product management.